-PROTOCOLS – THE RUBRIC OF SMART APARTMENT TECHNOLOGY
+PROTOCOLS – THE RUBRIC OF SMART CONNECTIVITY TECHNOLOGY

 Donald Davidoff and Dom Beveridge of apartment industry consulting firm D2 Demand Solutions, have written that Z-Wave and Zigbee are standard protocols, with Z-Wave emerging as the de facto industry standard for smart home devices.
 Z-Wave helps to counter the growing problem of “app fatigue,” they note.

 Operators do not want to tout smart home technology only to have it result in a poor user experience.
 For some residents, all this “convenience” can border on becoming a nuisance with so many apps, passwords, securities, and platforms/hubs to account for.